Dalziel and Pascoe: ITV remake finally confirms who's playing the new detectives

 Who will play Dalziel and Pascoe in the remake?

-We do know who will be involved behind the scenes, though.
+We also know who will be involved behind the scenes.
 In addition to Charlesworth, Run Away director Isher Sahota will helm all six episodes.

 The series will also be co-created by Colette Kane (Dept. Q, Vera) and Daisy Martey (Vikings: Valhalla).
 Gangs of London scribe Danusia Samal will work alongside new writers Chris Ryden and Jon Rowe.